osgi/design/rfcs/rfc0193/next/cdi-2-osgi-model.md

 5. The Component Context is deactivated

 # 4. Providing Services
 ## 4.1.
-Model
+Service Model
-Services consumed by the CDI container are described by _Service Models_
+Services provided by the CDI container are described by _Service Models_
 - Where _Service Model_ is part of a _Component Model_
     - Called the _host_ Component Model
 - Where _Service_ is part of a _Component_